1996 Copa Libertadores finals

-The 1996 Copa Libertadores Final was a two-legged football match-up to determine the 1996 Copa Libertadores champion.
+The 1996 Copa Libertadores final was a two-legged football match-up to determine the 1996 Copa Libertadores champion.
 It was contested by Argentine club River Plate and Colombian club América de Cali.
-The first leg was played at Pascual Guerrero Stadium in Cali, while the second leg was held in Estadio Monumental of Buenos Aires.
+The first leg was played at Pascual Guerrero Stadium in Cali on 19 June, while the second leg was held in Estadio Monumental of Buenos Aires on 26 June.

 River Plate won the series 2–1 on aggregate.